 Design and Technology (D&T) helps to equip students with the essential skills required to participate effectively in the highly technological world in which we live today.
 An important feature of D&T is that it makes immediate and practical use of knowledge and skills from other subjects.
-The core skills of innovation, creative problemsolving, a thorough understanding of aesthetics, social and environmental issues, industrial practices and the effective use of ICT make D&T students a highly attractive proposition for employers and universities alike.
+The core skills of innovation, creative problem-solving, a thorough understanding of aesthetics, social and environmental issues, industrial practices and the effective use of ICT make D&T students a highly attractive proposition for employers and universities alike.

-This course is open to all students who have gained a 6 or above at GCSE in Design and Technology (Resistant Materials, Electronic Products or Graphic Products).
+This course is open to all students who have gained a 6 or above at GCSE in Design and Technology.

-Candidates who have studied other Design and Technology disciplines may be considered for this course but consultation with the Head of Department is advised to determine suitability.
+Students who have studied other Design and Technology disciplines may be considered for this course but consultation with the Head of Department is advised to determine suitability.